 Keep in mind that you must submit your request for the cash within the same calendar year—not the same academic year—as you make the payment.
 If the timing is off, you risk owing tax because it's considered a nonqualified withdrawal.

 Another withdrawal option: You could have the money distributed from the 529 account to your child.
-If some of the money is used for non-qualified expenses, such as buying a car, there may be reportable earnings—which will go on your child's tax return.
+If some of the money is used for nonqualified expenses, such as buying a car, there may be reportable earnings—which will go on your child's tax return.
 Any earnings are taxed at your child's lower tax bracket—unless the so-called "kiddie tax" applies.
 The kiddie tax requires certain children as old as 23 to pay tax on unearned income at their parents' marginal tax rate.
-Check with your tax adviser to see if this applies.
+Check with your tax advisor to see if this applies.

 Another reason to have the distribution sent to your child is that it may be possible to wipe out any resulting tax with an American Opportunity Tax Credit or Lifetime Learning Credit, as explained below.
 Because of income limitations, you may not be eligible to claim these credits on your own return.
 Remember though, if the payments are used for a qualified higher education expense, no federal taxes are owed.